 Investing in IT infrastructure isn’t an area your business can afford to scrimp on.
 However, costs vary significantly between build vs buy models.

 Cloud services are typically priced through a monthly or annual subscription model, meaning entry cost is kept low.
 Subscription plans are easily scalable so companies only pay for what they need.
 Being hosted in the cloud, investment in additional hardware is forgone - as is maintenance and server updates.

-Unless your business needs are extremely bespoke and require a unique solution, it is likely to be more cost effective to take an existing cloud-based software packages and seek to adapt it to your needs rather than building from the ground up.
+Unless your business needs are extremely bespoke and require a unique solution, it is likely to be more cost-effective to take an existing cloud-based software package and seek to adapt it to your needs rather than building from the ground up.